Arsenal F.C.: Crest

-The cannon once again faces east and the club's name is written in a sans-serif typeface above the cannon.
+The cannon once again faces east, and the club's name is written in a sans-serif typeface above the cannon.
 Green was replaced by dark blue.
 The new crest was criticised by some supporters; the Arsenal Independent Supporters' Association claimed that the club had ignored much of Arsenal's history and tradition with such a radical modern design, and that fans had not been properly consulted on the issue.

 Until the 1960s, a badge was worn on the playing shirt only for high-profile matches such as FA Cup finals, usually in the form of a monogram of the club's initials in red on a white background.

 The monogram theme was developed into an Art Deco-style badge on which the letters A and C framed a football rather than the letter F, the whole set within a hexagonal border.
 This early example of a corporate logo, introduced as part of Herbert Chapman's rebranding of the club in the 1930s, was used not only on Cup Final shirts but as a design feature throughout Highbury Stadium, including above the main entrance and inlaid in the floors.

 From 1967, a white cannon was regularly worn on the shirts, until replaced by the club crest, sometimes with the addition of the nickname "The Gunners", in the 1990s.

 In the 2011–12 season, Arsenal celebrated their 125th anniversary.
 The celebrations included a modified version of the current crest worn on their jerseys for the season.
-The crest was all white, surrounded by 15 oak leaves to the right and 15 laurel leaves to the left.
+The crest was all-white, surrounded by 15 oak leaves to the right and 15 laurel leaves to the left.
 The oak leaves represent the 15 founding members of the club who met at the Royal Oak pub.
 The 15 laurel leaves represent the design detail on the six pence pieces paid by the founding fathers to establish the club.
 The laurel leaves also represent strength.
 To complete the crest, 1886 and 2011 are shown on either sides of the motto "Forward" at the bottom of the crest.

+Starting in the 2021–22 season, Adidas reintroduced the cannon-only crest on that season's away kit.
+It was the first time it had been seen on an Arsenal shirt since 1991.
+It would remain in use on the away kit in 2022–23 and in 2023–24 would be added to the third kit as well, before being used on all three kits in 2024–25 - marking the first time the crest would not be seen on an Arsenal kit since its introduction in 2002.